DeGefen/BigData/content/Questions/Questions.md

 - C) 3, for fault tolerance
 - D) 5, for high throughput
 ?
-- Amswer: C) 3, for fault tolerance
+- Answer: C) 3, for fault tolerance
 Explanation: HDFS replicates each data block three times by default to ensure fault tolerance and data availability.
 See: [[HDFS]]
 <!--SR:!2025-07-28,1,162-->